rskelley9/PhotoWebsite/README.markdown

 Posts published via the Admin Panel can be formatted using Markdown.
 For documentation and syntax help, visit [DaringFireball.com](http://daringfireball.net/projects/markdown/syntax).

+## Notice

+Most of the view templates are written in HAML, however there is a branch dedicated to converting the views to ERB to help encourage front-end design without excluding contributors not familiar with Ruby.

 ## Heroku Deployment